 I have a reasonably high-risk tolerance since I am relatively young and have time to recover from mistakes.
 Most of my portfolio is constructed of stock funds, although I do have some bond funds, real estate investment trusts, and cryptocurrencies.

 However, if you have a lower risk tolerance, you may be more comfortable focusing on dividend and income investments.
-Consider consulting with an investment professional, such as one from Facet Wealth, to determine what type of portfolio works best for you.
+Consider consulting with an investment professional to determine what type of portfolio works best for you.

 5. Fees and Taxes